Mediation

 • the fact that no school or other institution is named

-If Mediation has not resolved your issue, you may consider appealing to the Special Education needs and Disability Tribunal (SENDIST).
+If mediation has not resolved your issue, you may consider appealing to the Special Education needs and Disability Tribunal (SENDIST).

 Mediation is without prejudice to the Tribunal process and the Tribunal will disregard any offers or comments made during mediation.
 However partial agreement achieved by use of mediation services can help to focus on the remaining areas of disagreement in any subsequent appeals to the Tribunal.